concurp1-1920/concurp1-1920.github.io/TPs/2Printer.md

 About the data structures you will be using:  if you want to use "special" data structures or containers in your program (other than the basic data types and arrays), I will want a comment justifying how the use of  the data structure is necessary as opposed to a simple array.

-Your program must be checked latest on April 9th, 2020.
+Your program must be checked latest on April 16th, 2020 at 23:59.